Black hole solutions in Cotton gravity coupled to nonlinear electrodynamics: Cotton Gravity coupled to nonlinear electrodynamics

 which verify the consistency condition \eqref{eq:Consistency}, and where $f_0$ and $f_1$ appear as integration constants with units of $M^{-2}$ and $M^{-3}$, respectively.
 Thus, if $A(r)$ is known, one can obtain the general form of the Lagrangian density ${\cal L}(r)$, which can be expressed as a function of $F$ via Eq. \eqref{eq:F}.
 Alternatively, solving Equations \eqref{eq:CGfieldeqs1} and \eqref{eq:CGfieldeqs2} with respect to $A(r)$, for a given ${\cal L}(r)$ function, allows new solutions in CG coupled with NLED to be found.
-This the strategy we adopt in this paper.
-First, we propose a NLED Lagrangian density that approximates the Maxwell electrodynamics in the weak field.
+This is the strategy we adopt in this paper.
+First, we propose a NLED Lagrangian density that satisfies the Maxwell electrodynamics in the weak field, drawing from existing NLED models that aim to extend classical electrodynamics to regimes where quantum corrections become relevant (e.g., \cite{Kruglov:2014hpa,Dunne:2004nc}).
 We supply the proposed Lagrangian to the motion equations \eqref{eq:CGfieldeqs1} and \eqref{eq:CGfieldeqs2}, and find the corresponding metric function $A(r)$.
 Next, we perform an inverse process in that we supply Eqs. \eqref{eq:CGfieldeqs1} and \eqref{eq:CGfieldeqs2} with the obtained metric function $A(r)$, to determine the general form of the NLED Lagrangian density that generates the aforementioned configuration.
 Such an approach has frequently been previously employed in the literature \cite{Bronnikov:2017xrt,Bokulic:2023afx}.